ChristineWasike/Advanced-Algorithm_Assignment1/README.md

 ### Scenario: Matching Socks

-A merchant has a big pile of socks she wants to pair up and wants keep in a pile as organized pairs.
+A merchant has a big pile of socks she wants to pair up and wants to keep in a pile as organized pairs.
 Pairing up the socks is based on their color (two socks of the same color will be paired up).

 ### Interpretation